MicrosoftDocs/customer-voice/cv-docs/send-survey-email.md

 You can use an email template&mdash;a preformatted email message&mdash;to quickly create and send email messages.
 If you create a survey from the blank template, **Default Template** is selected for use in an email message.
 If you've created a project from one of the out-of-the-box templates, the corresponding email template is selected by default.

+> [!IMPORTANT]
+> Projects, email templates, and satisfaction metrics are primarily based out of Microsoft DataVerse.
+Refreshing Dataverse with data breaks customer voice projects and surveys on that environment.

 > [!NOTE]
 > You can save a maximum of 10 email templates.